-In addition, when the Chairman of the Board is the CEO or a Winnebago Industries employee, we have a designated independent Lead Director (as defined below), selected by directors who are not Winnebago Industries employees ("Non-Employee Directors"), with clearly delineated and comprehensive duties and responsibilities as set forth in our Corporate Governance Policy; this provides us with a strong counterbalancing governance and leadership structure that is designed so that independent Directors exercise oversight of our management ("Management") and key issues related to strategy and risk.
-In addition, only independent Directors serve on the Audit Committee, the Human Resources Committee and the Nominating and Governance Committee of the Board; moreover, Non-Employee Directors regularly hold executive sessions of the Board outside the presence of the Chairman and CEO or any other Winnebago Industries employee; the Board's independent Directors also hold executive sessions at least once each year; such executive sessions are led by the Lead Director; and we have established a Shareholder and Other Interested Party Communications Policy for all shareholders and other interested parties.
+Having an independent Chair provides us with a strong governance and leadership structure that is designed to exercise independent oversight of our management ("Management") and key issues related to strategy and risk.
+In addition, only independent Directors serve on the Audit Committee, the Human Resources Committee and the Nominating and Governance Committee of the Board; moreover, Non-Employee Directors regularly hold executive sessions of the Board outside the presence of the CEO or any other Winnebago Industries employee with the Corporate Governance Policy requiring the Board's independent Directors to hold executive sessions at least once each year; such executive sessions are led by the Chair; and we have established a Shareholder and Other Interested Party Communications Policy for all shareholders and other interested parties.